AlexCharlton/site-generator/README.md

 - RSS feeds
 - Automated Javascript and CSS compilation
 - Create new content just through the command line???
+- Expand lisp html templates (CL-WHO)???

 ## Using site-generator

+## Known bugs
+- INCLUDEd templates do not trigger updates when changed.